ziplab/SN-Net/README.md

 ## Getting Started

 SN-Net is a general framework.
 However, as different model families are trained differently, we use their own code for stitching experiments.
-In this repo, we provide examples for plain ViTs and hierarchical ViTs by stitching DeiT and Swin, respectively.
+In this repo, we provide examples for several model families, such as plain ViTs, hierarchical ViTs, CNNs, CNN-ViT, and lightweight ViTs.

 To use our repo, we suggest creating a Python virtual environment.